SushritPasupuleti/Jarvis/README.md

 ### Nix Setup

 On `nix` systems, you can use the `shell.nix` file to setup the environment.
-This resolves certain issues with native bindings.
+This resolves certain issues with native dependencies and provides the necessary tooling.

 ```bash
 nix-shell